ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **Where can I find recordings if I missed an info session?**
 Recordings of our weekly live sessions/info session will be posted in the forum as links to our [youtube channel](https://www.youtube.com/channel/UCBAB-PVEiB4YhHEDVW9WPWg).
 So we suggest you subscribe to this channel to have updated info about that!
 * **How do I get access to the competition?**
-The IronHacks COVID-19 Challenge requires you to "get the task" and consent to the rules of the competition.
+Hack the Unemployment Challenge requires you to consent to the rules of the competition.
 Once you have provided consent to the scientific study accompanying this challenge you are eligible to participate.
 * **How do I know when the deadline is for each submission?**
 Check out our calendar to learn more about the submission deadlines or post in the forum.
 * **How do we access the data?**